 \subsubsection{Small Vs large number of data points}

-In this section we consider data sets supported on the union of three intersecting planes as illustrated in Figures \ref{fig: Smaller sample size} and \ref{fig: Larger sample size}.
-In both figures the underlying planes are the same, and the only thing that changes from one figure to the other is the sample size.
+In this section, we consider data sets supported on the union of three intersecting planes as illustrated in Figures \ref{fig: Smaller sample size} and \ref{fig: Larger sample size}.
+In both figures, the underlying planes are the same, and the only thing that changes from one figure to the other is the sample size.

-As can be observed, in the small sample size regime from Figure \ref{fig: Smaller sample size}, the three planes are not identified properly.
-In contrast, when we duplicate the amount of data as in Figure \ref{fig: Larger sample size} the three planes are identified perfectly.
+As can be observed, the three planes are not appropriately identified in the small sample size regime from Figure \ref{fig: Smaller sample size}.
+In contrast, when we duplicate the amount of data as in Figure \ref{fig: Larger sample size} the three planes are identified correctly.

-This simple example illustrates some important drawbacks of the MMC methods based on spectral clustering that we have discussed throughout the paper.
-Part of the problem is the fact that in order to correctly construct local paths (or local tangent planes) to in turn detect the underlying manifolds, one actually needs to consider a large enough neighborhood around every point containing enough samples for the variance of the estimation to be small at the expense of increasing considerably the bias.
+This simple example illustrates some crucial drawbacks of the MMC methods based on spectral clustering discussed throughout the paper.
+In order to correctly construct local paths (or local tangent planes) to, in turn, detect the underlying manifolds, one needs to consider a large enough neighborhood around every point containing enough samples for the variance of the estimation to be small at the expense of increasing the bias considerably.
 Building MMC methods that can operate at smaller sample sizes is an interesting direction to explore in future research. \blue For example, one could attempt to design a hybrid method that uses both path-based and local tangent plane information to make the method more robust to lower sample size; this is motivated by the fact that local PCA approaches can more accurately operate at smaller sample sizes when considering points that are far away from the intersection of manifolds.